pe1mew/TTN-Gateway-monitor/README.md

 To see the script in action follow mt Twitter account RFSeeTweets at https://twitter.com/rfseetweets.

+# Limitations
+There are some limitations or down-sides to this solution: The Things network is a community network that is provided as-is. this means that the network is operational at best-effort and that no service level agreements are in place!.
+As a result of this The things network or parts of this service can be down or unavailable for unlimited time.

+The solution presented here is 100% dependant on the availabilty of the API that presents gateway status.
+As a result of that, this script may not present the correct or actual status when the API fails or is down.

+History shows that while gateways are operational and applications run fine, the API this scipt uses has been unreliable for periods of time.
+This will affect the operation of the script. therefore the script is for indication purpose only.
+Do not rely on the presented results or make systems depending on this script for its operation!
 # Implementation
 The TTN V2-stack is offering gateway status in JSON-format over the link: "http://noc.thethingsnetwork.org:8085/api/v2/gateways/<gateway_id>".
 The JSON struct delivered is presented below:
 ```